Bang-Sahrul-Gunawan-Cyber/DOGE-CLICK-BOT--VIP5/README.md

  ### Note :
- -Links will open in default browser.(For Bypassing Cloudflare protection) -Timer Wont work if you click outside the browser window.
-(As some ads depends on external timer) -Not tried with any other platforms .
-Shoud technically work as long it has Python and a Browser -Fill free to try for yourself
+ -Links will open in default browser.(For Bypassing Cloudflare protection)<br>
+ -Timer Wont work if you click outside the browser window.
+(As some ads depends on external timer)<br>
+ -Not tried with any other platforms .
+Shoud technically work as long it has Python and a Browser<br>
+ -Fill free to try for yourself<br>